 We have had a very good hit from a poll ram from Willandra called Desmond.
 This year was the third time we have used him as they are so even and are correct and cut wool.

 We sold a son at our on property sale to Gavin Clarke bidding for Union Agriculture, Kyabra Station, Kentucky for $18000 and another Desmond son for $12000 to long time client Len Mathews, Bulgandri Poll Merino Stud, Rand.
+We sold a full brother to this ram to Michael Campbell from Coramandel Merino Stud in Western Australia for $15000.

 back to top